Charlie-Root/r53spflat/README.md

-  --update-records      Update SPF records in Route53 --force-update        Force an update of SPF records in Route53 --no-email            don't send the email
+  --update-records      Update SPF records in Route53 --force-update        Force an update of SPF records in Route53 --no-email            don't send the email --one-record          force all flattened IPs into one record
 ```
 * The `sender-policy-flattener` python module is installed as part of `r53spflat`
 * The existing core of `spflat` is kept mostly intact, so the basic features are maintained by `r53spflat`.